Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Background

-Span-based TreeCRF models are widely adopted in constituency parsers \citep{kim-etal-2019-unsupervised, stern-etal-2017-minimal} to model the parser distribution $P(t|x)$, the probability of constituent structure $t$ given $x$.
-The span-based TreeCRF model determines the probability of $t$ by evaluating whether all substrings involved in the structure are constituents.
-The TreeCRF model will assign a high score to a substring $s$ in its potential function $\phi(s, x)$ if $s$ is likely a constituent.
-Subsequently, the TreeCRF model can represent the parser distribution as $P(t|x)\propto \sum_{s\in t}\phi(s, x)$.
-Using the TreeCRF framework, we can interpret the Tree Minimum Bayesian Risk (TreeMBR) decoding of PCFG \citep{yang-etal-2021-pcfgs} as a Viterbi decoding of a TreeCRF model.
-In this interpretation, the TreeCRF model uses the substring's span-posterior probability as its potential value (i.e., $\phi(s, x)=P(s\text{ is a constituent}|x)$).
-Intuitively, the more likely a substring is a constituent, the more likely the TreeCRF model will generate a structure including the substring as a constituent.
-Consequently, the parser distribution derived from the TreeMBR decoding algorithm is defined as follows.
+Span-based TreeCRF model is widely adopted in constituency parsers \citep{kim-etal-2019-unsupervised, stern-etal-2017-minimal}.
+It models the parser distribution $P(t|x)$, the probability of constituent structure $t$ given $x$.
+It determines the probability of $t$ by evaluating whether all substrings involved in the structure are constituents.
+It assigns a high score to a substring $s$ in its potential function $\phi(s, x)$ if $s$ is likely a constituent and a low score if $s$ is unlikely a constituent.
+Subsequently, It can represent the parser distribution as $P(t|x)\propto \prod_{s\in t}\phi(s, x)$.
+In previous research, $\phi(s, x)$ has been parameterized differently, such as using the span posterior probability for decoding ($\phi(s, x)=P(s\text{ is a constituent}|x)$) \citep{yang-etal-2021-pcfgs} or using the exponentiated output from Long-Short Term Memory model ($\phi(s, x)=\exp(LSTM(x, s))$) \citep{kim-etal-2019-unsupervised}.

-\section{SemInfo: A Metric of Information between Constituent Structures and Semantics}
+\section{SemInfo: A Metric of Semantic Information Encoded in Constituent Structures}

-In this section, we introduce our estimation method of SemInfo, the information between constituent structures and sentence semantics.
-We first introduce a bag-of-substrings model, representing the semantics of a sentence by examining whether substrings of the sentence would be \emph{regenerated} during a paraphrasing process.
-We then apply the PWI \citep{Aizawa_2003} metric to measure the substring-semantics information.
-For a given constituent structure, we estimate its SemInfo value by aggregating the substring-semantics information associated with the structure.
+In this section, we introduce our estimation method of SemInfo, the semantic information encoded in constituent structures.
+We first propose a bag-of-substrings model (Figure~\ref{fig:paraphraser}), representing the semantics of a sentence by examining how substrings in the sentence are \emph{regenerated} during a paraphrasing process.
+We assume the paraphrasing process is capable of generating \emph{natural language paraphrases} (i.e., the paraphrases should both be acceptable as natural language sentences and have similar semantics to the original sentence).
+We use instruction-following large language models (LLMs) for the paraphrasing model, exploiting their outstanding zero-shot learning capability \citep{DBLP:journals/corr/abs-2306-04757}.
+Next, we apply the PWI metric \citep{Aizawa_2003} to measure the substring-semantics information, utilizing the parallel structure between the bag-of-words model and our bag-of-substrings model (Figure~\ref{fig:parallel-bow-bos}).
+Finally, we estimate the SemInfo value for constituent structures by summing the substring-semantics information associated with the structure.